 Real-world applications of machine learning include facial recognition, fraud detection, speech recognition, healthcare diagnostics, video recommendations, and equipment failure predictions used for maintenance.

-Here are some articles that offer deeper, learner-friendly explanations and real-world examples of machine learning:
+Here are some articles and a video that offer deeper, learner-friendly explanations and real-world examples of machine learning:

 Machine Learning, Explained – article from MIT Sloan School of Management